Closing Costs for Residential Real Estate Transactions

-There are certain standard costs associated with closing the sale of a home.
-Sellers and buyers almost always split these costs, as specified in the sales contract.
+Every home sale incurs fixed costs.
+Sellers and buyers almost always split these costs, as specified in the real estate sales contract.

-Buyers will receive a "Good Faith Estimate" of closing costs at the time the loan application is submitted to the lender.
-The closing costs specified in the GFE are estimated based on our experience with mortgage loans, but costs often vary by small amounts between delivery of the Good Faith Estimate (GFE) and closing.
-We will be glad to review the "Good Faith Estimate," answering your questions and highlighting costs that sometimes vary a little bit at closing.
+Buyers get a "Loan Estimate" of closing costs around the time the loan application is submitted to the lender.
+The closing costs spelled out in the Loan Estimate are estimated based on our experience with mortgage loans, but costs usually vary a little bit between delivery of the Loan Estimate (LE) and closing.
+We will be glad to review the "Loan Estimate," answering questions and pointing out costs that can vary a little bit at closing.

-Below you'll find a fairly general list of closing costs.
-We will provide you with a specific list of your closing costs when we deliver your Good Faith Estimate.
+Below you'll find a fairly general list of costs for buying residential real estate.
+We will always provide a specific list of your closing costs when we give you a Loan Estimate.

 Standard Closing Costs